 It depends on the size of the deal, but in general terms, if the deal is, say, between zero and $50 million, we charge $2,000 per investor.
 If it's $50 million to $100 million, we charge $1,800 per investor.
 If it's over $100 million, we'll charge $1,600 per investor.

 Usually we expect to get that fee upon the investor being accepted as a shareholder or a limited partner into the new commercial enterprise.
 In some cases, we'll take it when the I-526 is filed.
 That depends on the deal and how the PPM is drafted.

 Kurt: Jor, regarding your website, VerifyInvestor.com, what exactly is being verified in terms of being accredited?

 Jor Law: It's purely whether they are accredited investors per the SEC’s definition.
 The SEC actually provided safe harbor guidance on how to do it.
 For income, for an American person it would be some sort of tax documentation, W-2, 1099, K-1.
 For foreigners, it would ideally be their country's equivalent, and if their country's equivalent doesn't have something like that, then our reviewers would have to get an employer’s letter confirming their income.

 On the net worth side, the SEC guidelines say we need a consumer credit report, a statement of liabilities or that there are no liabilities, and then evidence of the assets.
 For international folks, of course, if there is a country equivalent of a consumer credit report, they should provide it.
 If not, then they can certify that there's no credit report, but they still have to give a statement as to their liabilities and then a statement as to their assets along with supporting evidence.
-Fortunately, in many other countries, a lot of the investors that are looking to do EB-5 have very little debt, if any, and many of them are quite asset-rich.
+Fortunately, in many other countries, a lot of the investors that are looking to go EB5 process have very little debt, if any, and many of them are quite asset-rich.